prudvikeshav/KodeKloudEngineer/Kubernetes/Kubernetes LEMP Setup.md

         configMap:
           name: php-config
 ```
-A service nodeport service to be created for expose the website and a mysql service required to connect to database.
+A service node port service is to be created to expose the website and a MySQL service is required to connect to the database.

 ```yaml
 apiVersion: v1